Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Database/README.md

 ####    Why AWS database
 +       purpose built
-    AWS database service are purpose-buil to suppoet what your application is designed to do.
-Choose databse service that best matches your workload.
+    AWS database service are purpose-built to support what your application is designed to do.
+Choose databqse service that best matches your workload.

 +       performance at scale
     AWS offers databases hat are three to five times faster than popular alternatives, or non-relational databases that give you microsecond to sub-millisecond latency.